 I will not insult anyone’s intelligence by dragging out the comparison of a lion hunting down its prey because it’s obvious that, unlike big cats in the wild, as humans we have many other ways of getting the nutrition we need without killing other species if we so choose.
 Evolution has transformed us so that we have become more intelligent than other known animals on Earth, including some very intelligent mammals that I am not at all underestimating.
 Largely because of this, we have been omnivores for very many, many, many thousands of years.
 We may have invented hunting weapons followed by agriculture followed by industralised machinery, but we did not “invent” human intelligence – we have simply used what cognitive abilities nature gave us to devise ways to get “what we want”, through the accumulation of knowledge over time.

 I’m not saying this is commendable of our species, I am saying that’s what has happened.
 But that is not to say that we can’t draw the line wherever we want to draw it!

 - I do not want to condone factory farming.

 - I do wish to greatly reduce my (already modest) overall animal product consumption.

 - I want to limit my routine dairy consumption to a three days per week, and aim to reduce this to one or two days over time.

-- I want to limit my routine meat consumption to a maximum of three days (and a maximum of six meals on those days combined) per week, indefinitely.
+- I want to limit my routine meat consumption to a maximum of three days per week, indefinitely.